LEGO Brick Labels

 If you are able to make a donation to support LEGO Brick Labels project, please visit patreon.com to subscribe!

 Subscribe for even more labels!

-Subscribe to my newsletter for early access to new models and instructions, LEGO Architecture news, updates to my Printable LEGO Brick Labels, and my book The LEGO Architect.
-(I promise that I won't email you very often.)
+Subscribe to the Brick Architect newsletter for early access to exclusive content, the latest articles, and updates to the Printable LEGO Brick Labels, LEGO Storage Guide, and my book The LEGO Architect.

-These labels are designed to be printed on 1/2″ label tape using a Brother Label printer (such as the PT-P700) on Brother 1/2″ Laminated Tape.
-These labels are waterproof, smudgeproof, durable, and they come in a variety of colors such as White, Pink, Yellow, Lime Green, Clear, and even Gold.
+LEGO Brick Labels were designed to be printed on ½″ laminated label tape using a compatible Brother Label printer (such as the PT-D600.)
+The labels are waterproof, smudgeproof, durable, and they come in a variety of colors such as White, Black, Pink, Yellow, Lime Green, Clear, and even Gold.

 |PC + Mac||PT-D600 at Amazon|

 |PT-P710BT (Cube Plus)||Wireless Model.
 Print LEGO Brick labels from PC/Mac using USB or Bluetooth, or design your own labels using Android or iOS.
 Compatible with labels up to 1″ (24 mm).
 Integrated Battery, Charge with USB.

 Note: The ‘Cube’ (not ‘Plus’) is not compatible because you can not connect it to your PC/Mac.

 |PC + Mac||PT-P710BT (Cube Plus) at Amazon.|

 Note: For best results, I recommend the following settings when printing with the PT-P710BT (Cube Plus): 1) Quality = Standard, 2) Graphics = Error Diffusion.